kylenewm/kylenewm/README.md

 # Projects

+Note that these projects are just POC-level code to explore the capabalities and limitations of agentics system and modern AI tooling.

-I recently built an autonomous coding orchestration system to circumvent key failures with LLMs and agentic systems (in a private repo).
+The most recent was I recently built an autonomous coding orchestration system to circumvent key failures with LLMs and agentic systems (in a private repo soon to be published).
 At a high level, it is a three-layer system that takes a high-level plan and autonomously ships it, handling task execution, multi-model adversarial code review, among other items.

 These personal projects towards the bottom were how I learned where models and agentic systems actually break: taking shortcuts, optimism bias, context drift, silent failures, and lack of continual learning, among others.
 Here is a very high-level diagram displaying the core loop of it.